FACTBOX-Soccer-David Beckham

 - Beckham met Victoria Adams in the mid-1990s when she was a member of pop group the Spice Girls.
 The perfect media match-up, the couple were instantly catapulted into the limelight.

 - Beckham and Adams married in July 1999, a few months after their first son Brooklyn was born.
 They have three other children.
-(Reporting by Mark Meadows, Julien Pretot and David Cutler, London Editorial Reference Unit, Editing by Pritha Sarkar)
+(Reporting by Mark Meadows, Julien Pretot and David Cutler, London Editorial Reference Unit, Editing by Tom Pilcher)